gobuild-old/gobuild3/README.md

 <http://gobuild.io>

 ## Description
-This repo is for the website `gobuild.io`, which offers a service that can easy build **golang** source code.
+This repo is for the website `gobuild.io`, which offers a service that can easily build **golang** source code.

 Commit your repo address to gobuild.io and it will cross-compile for you and generate a download link.